 Ever-growing and evolving, these districts are the ones that every Denver diner knows inside and out; we’ve singled out some highlights.
 (See the glossary for other key geographical terms.)

-RiNo: Seven or eight years ago, nobody had ever heard of RiNo (short for River North).
+RiNo: Eight or so years ago, nobody had ever heard of RiNo (short for River North).
 But this once dusty stretch of industrial-strength warehouses has since been carved out of Five Points by the artists, brewers, distillers, and of course, restaurateurs who’ve made it the hottest ’hood in town.
-Among the dining destinations that put it on the map are the eternally hip, progressive Chinese spot Hop Alley; swanky jazz and supper club Nocturne; and magical Mexican-Midwestern mashup Work & Class.
-More recent, but no less game-changing, arrivals include Owlbear Barbecue; contemporary Israeli go-to Safta; prix fixe–only chef’s counter Beckon; and the brand-new Greenwich, a chic shrine to its New York namesake.
+Among the dining destinations that put it on the map are the eternally hip, progressive Chinese spot Hop Alley; swanky jazz and supper club Nocturne; hopping pasta spot Dio Mio; and magical Mexican-Midwestern mashup Work & Class.
+They’ve since been joined by such game-changing arrivals as Denver Central Market; contemporary Israeli go-to Safta; prix fixe–only chef’s counter Beckon; and Greenwich, a chic shrine to its New York namesake, as well as the aforementioned Uchi.
 Just here for drinks?
 Make it a carrot-elderflower saison at Ratio Beerworks or an over-the-top cocktail at Death & Co.

 LoHi: The Lower Highlands, better known as LoHi, is another treasure trove for the tastebuds — and feast for the eyes, for that matter: Just try the views from fifth-floor tapas joint El Five or the Family Jones Spirit House’s drop-dead decor on for size.
 Other must-stops, meanwhile, span the globe within a couple of square miles tops.
 Spuntino is not your average mom-and-pop red-sauce parlor; though indeed run by a husband-and-wife team, it’s known for some of the city’s most imaginative Italian cuisine as well as one of its most interesting wine lists.
-Innovation is also on the menu at The Bindery, which showcases influences from virtually every continent — sometimes in one dish, for example, halibut-scallop ceviche with ume plums or calamari risotto with green chile.
-For fab Japanese fare, there’s stylish izakaya Mizu and raucous ramen shop Uncle; for a pan-Latin party, Señor Bear; for a meat-centric splurge, The Fifth String; for sandwiches you won’t find anywhere else, Dimestore Delibar; and for a little bit of everything — from Venezuelan arepas to Nashville-style hot chicken — there’s food hall Avanti F&B.
+Innovation is also on the menu at The Bindery, which showcases influences from virtually every continent — sometimes in one dish (Spanish octopus asado with zapote negro and shishitos, for example, or calamari risotto with green chile).
+For fab Japanese fare, there’s stylish izakaya Mizu and raucous ramen shop Uncle; for a pan-Latin fiesta, Señor Bear; for a meat-centric splurge, The Fifth String; for a pizza party, Cart-Driver; for sandwiches you won’t find anywhere else, Dimestore Delibar; and for a little bit of everything — from Venezuelan arepas to shrimp po’ boys — there’s food hall Avanti F&B.

 LoDo: Before there was LoHi and RiNo, there was Lower Downtown.
 Its original dining hub, Larimer Square, remains home to such enduring local favorites as Mediterranean fixture Rioja, cozy Italian haunt Osteria Marco, and subterranean cocktail lounge The Green Russell.
 In 2014, the action expanded to the newly renovated Union Station, where no fewer than three James Beard awardees operate at, respectively, contemporary American go-to Mercantile Dining & Provision, ultra-suave Italian destination Tavernetta, and stunning tapas bar Ultreia.
 And that’s not all.
-For a good time, hit up chichi pan-Asian spot ChoLon for its famous kaya toast and French onion soup dumplings; Pony Up for brown butter–washed Old Fashioneds and newfangled French dips; tiny chef’s counter BRUTØ for an intimate, intricate tasting extravaganza; and Run for the Roses for a top-shelf nightcap.
+For a good time, hit up chichi pan-Asian spot ChoLon for its famous kaya toast and French onion soup dumplings; the aforementioned A5 for stellar steakhouse fare; tiny chef’s counter BRUTØ for an intimate, intricate tasting extravaganza; and Run for the Roses for a top-shelf nightcap.
 (And that’s still not all, but this paragraph has to end somewhere.)

-Uptown/City Park West: Just southeast of downtown, this immanently walkable area is a noontime boon, what with regional American diner Steuben's offering up the likes of clam chowder and meatloaf, eclectic café Onefold turning out duck fried rice and chilaquiles with equal oomph, Olive and Finch whipping up juice blends and elaborate sandwiches on fresh-baked bread, and Dos Santos taking tacos for a creative spin.
+Uptown/City Park West: Just southeast of downtown, this immanently walkable area is a noontime boon, what with regional American diner Steuben's offering up the likes of clam chowder and meatloaf, aforementioned eclectic café Onefold turning out duck fried rice and chilaquiles with equal oomph, Olive and Finch whipping up juice blends and elaborate sandwiches on fresh-baked bread, and Dos Santos taking tacos for a creative spin.
 Come dinnertime, Ace Eat Serve indeed serves up a plethora of pan-Asian plates with a side of ping pong, while Coperta will spoil you for modern Southern Italian food and wine, from aperitivi and antipasti all the way through to digestivi and dolci.
-Other best bets for dessert: upscale bakery-café D Bar and scoop shop Frozen Matter.
+Other best bets for dessert: upscale bakery-café D Bar and scoop shop Frozen Matter (which is also home to cocktail bar Retrograde).

 Aurora: While Caroline Glover’s homey yet splashy Annette in the Stanley Marketplace justifiably brought the national food media running to this eastern suburb, locals have long celebrated it as a microcosm of global cuisine.
 Here you’ll find scores of superb Korean, Ethiopian, Chinese, and of course Mexican restaurants, not to mention outlets for Greek, Vietnamese, Moroccan, Thai, Cajun/Creole, Polish, and even Burmese and Russian fare — no shortage of which regularly find their way onto Eater Denver maps.
 Taproom tourists, meanwhile, shouldn’t sleep on Haykin Family Cider or the Chinese-inspired Jade Mountain Brewing Company, which is also a teahouse.